arasharn/Machine-Learning-A-Z-Hands-On-Python-R-In-Data-Science/Part2 - Regression/README.md

 # Regression
 This folder contains all the solutions for different regression methods.
 It includes (Updating):
-* Section 4 - Simple Linear Regression: this folder incldes the solutions for a SLR example in both `Python` and `R`
+* Simple Linear Regression: this folder incldes the solutions for a SLR example in both `Python` and `R`

 ## Author